aavegotchi/aavegotchi-wiki/posts/en/faq.md

 Both categories of tokens will have differing interest rate profiles.
 For maTokens, their interest rates can be observed in the Aave V2 market.
 For amTokens, their interest rates can be observed in the Aave market (Polygon).

 In the Aavegotchi game, the Spirit Force/Collateral used is **maTokens**, and not amTokens.

+### Why can't I swap my assets for maLINK/maUNI on QuickSwap?
+QuickSwap has routing problems for a few maTokens such as maUNI and maLINK.
+You have to manually swap to maUSDC first and then get the respective maToken.

+**Doesn't work**: ETH/USDC -> maUNI/maLINK

+**Works**: maUSDC -> maUNI/maLINK

 ## Bonding Curve FAQ